Start Your park City vacation right. Here.

 What is Canyons Village?
-Canyons Village is the second base area of Park City Mountain, a typical resort village consisting mostly of lots of hotels, restaurants and apres options.
+Canyons Village is the second base area of Park City Mountain, a typical resort village consisting mostly hotels, restaurants and apres options.
 Most of the buildings and properties are newer, giving the whole area a fresh, polished vibe mirrored by the high energy found in the village during popular travel seasons.
 Almost all the buildings in the area are focused entirely around the activity in the village, whether that means lodging, food, rentals, or other services.
 While not as secluded as Deer Valley, there are fewer ancillary activities and attractions in Canyons Village itself, and you may find yourself taking trips into the downtown or Kimball Junction areas to round out your stay.
 Located about 3-4 miles from Old Town and Main Street, Canyons Village is technically located in the area of town known as Snyderville.
 Almost any property you choose will be fairly recently constructed and on the upper side of quality.

 Other than the proximity to excellent skiing, staying in Canyons Village comes with the additional benefit of being a bit more cost-effective than staying right in town.
 If you want a newer, high-quality accommodation for less, while staying close to the slopes, Canyons Village is the place for you.

-There are three ski-in/ski-out properties in particular that stand out as excellent experiences at a great value.
+There are three ski-in/ski-out properties, in particular, that stand out as excellent experiences at a great value.
 Sundial Lodge is a comfortable, high-quality lodge with excellent amenities right on the plaza, and is a perfect choice for those wanting a taste of luxury at a reasonable price.
 For the relaxation-minded traveler, the Grand Summit Hotel is an excellent choice.
 Between the pool, spa, health club, and childcare, the Grand Summit is guaranteed to ease your mind and refresh your body.
 Hyatt Centric Park City sticks with the relaxation, putting robes and slippers into your bathroom even, and also manages to cater to the guest on the go with flexible on-site options for meals and refreshments.

-Hyatt Place Park City and Silverado Lodge are not ski-in/ski-out, but are both quality properties priced much lower than their slightly more convenient counterparts.
+Hyatt Place Park City and Silverado Lodge are ski-in/ski-out, but are both quality properties priced much lower than their slightly more convenient counterparts.
 If you don’t mind hiking an extra hundred yards to the slopes, the savings are well worth the effort.

 Canyons Village is one of two base areas serving Park City Mountain.
 The unified resort is the result of the merging of the former Park City Mountain Resort and Canyons Resort, resulting in the single largest resort in the country.
 Canyons Village Base Area enjoys several benefits as a result of this unification.
 The foremost of these is that Canyons Village is less crowded than the downtown base area.
 You are likely to spend less time waiting around and more time enjoying the less-crowded slopes.
 There are caveats, however.
 Between 10 a.m. — noon on most weekdays and a significant portion of the weekend, the lifts are packed.
 The bottlenecking gets very serious, and you may have to deal with some grumpy customers.
 It is better to avoid the “rush hour” if you can, though it won’t destroy your trip if you happen into a busy period or two.
 The central area of the slopes stays crowded: Tombstone Express, Saddleback Express, and the beginner chair High Meadow.
 Avoid these areas by heading left or right for excellent conditions and no lift lines.